 Since 2014, US companies in the TME sector have executed more than US$500 billion4 of M&A deals,5 highlighted by landmark transactions such as Walt Disney’s acquisition of 21st Century Fox’s entertainment assets and by AT&T’s acquisition of Time Warner, including HBO and Turner assets.
 While this consolidation wave has been seen across the industry, these two transactions alone accounted for almost a third of the sector’s total deal value over the past five years.

 This surging takeover activity has contributed to control premiums (the amount the acquirer must pay above the pre-bid value of the acquisition target to take control) from an annual level of 27 per cent in 2014 to as high as 57 per cent in 2017 (see figure 1).6

 M&A premium trends in the US TME sector, according to Deloitte analysis:

 This trend has materialised outside the United States as well, albeit less dramatically.
 Since 2014, around US$250 billion7 of M&A deals (including a US$500 million-plus transaction value) have been executed in the non-US TME sector.
 However, the takeover premiums have generally been lower elsewhere in the world.

 M&A premium trends in the non-US TME sector:

-Clearly, the surge in consolidation across the TME industry can drive higher valuations, and this naturally favors sellers.
+Clearly, the surge in consolidation across the TME industry can drive higher valuations and this naturally favours sellers.
 In addition, after some major mergers, fewer target assets are available, further boosting valuations.
 And the lower frequency of deals in recent years signals that there could be less-viable targets remaining.
 Further, some targets may have convoluted ownership structures that could discourage potential suitors.